equitymarkets/100-days-of-code/r1-log.md

 ### R1D1
 Today's Progress**: I learned how to make a simple informational console application informing the user about some characteristics of Python.
 As I move through the 100 Days of Code challenge, I plan to refactor all or most of my code every 20-30 days.
 That way, I can: 1. revisit topics that I might not be clear on, and 2. use what I have learned to improve upon the code.

 Thoughts: Digging a little deeper into Python helps me to understand why it is the one of the world's most favored languages.
 Today I learned about the {} .format() method for injecting variables into a string, several ways to use the input() function, using ctrl+e to comment out sections in Geany, and using an if statement with the colon which is a little different than C but still very intuitive.
 I really think that Python could become my language of choice if I keep diving in.
+I plan to do Twitter videos, each around a minute long, for people to watch.
+Today's video was a bit amateurish, since I was holding the camera (an iPhone) while I was flipping through the program.

 Link to work:** [https://github.com/equitymarkets/100-days-of-code/blob/master/1_Characteristics]